moj-analytical-services/mojchart/README.md

 For MoJ corporate colours, there are two types of colour scheme: vibrant and muted.
 The vibrant schemes use MoJ corporate colours directly.
 The muted schemes are based on MoJ colours but with reduced saturation.
-Reduced saturation was previously recommended in [GSS guidance](https://gss.civilservice.gov.uk/policy-store/introduction-to-data-visualisation/#section-9) for shading areas, such as for bar charts, and might still be appropriate in some settings.
+Reduced saturation was previously recommended in [Government Statistical Service guidance](https://gss.civilservice.gov.uk/policy-store/introduction-to-data-visualisation/#section-9) for shading areas, such as for bar charts, and might still be appropriate in some settings.